isanjawa/airplanes-delays/README.md

 # airplanes-delays
-This  is my data_602 project
+This project is about data 602